sayitfast/MountWizzard3/README.md

 # Important:

+##### MW runs also with ASCOM 6.3 and is tested with ASCOM 6.2.
+Please stay with SGPro with v 2.6.11 or earlier, because change in API could make you camera not work

 ##### I changed the distribution model to python package (makes it a lot easier to install) and the tool got a name: MountWizzard :-)
 On GitHub you will find from now on most probably only the package version under
 <pre>https://github.com/mworion/mountwizzard.git</pre>